RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
-The Welcome screen show a brief text which indicates to the user what OpenNAS tool does and also the information about our research group.
-Click on Next button to move fordward in the wizard.
+The Welcome screen shows a brief text which indicates to the user what OpenNAS tool does and also the information about our research group.
+Click on Next button to move forward in the wizard.
 </p>

 <p align="center">